andturken/ECG-Anomaly-Detection/README.md

 (0=Normal; 1,2,3,4: one of four possible abnormal heart beat types

 ### Metric for evaluating model performance:
-Five-fold cross-validated F1, weighted across five clasess (f1 for one-vs-rest classification for each class), inversely weighted by class probability
+Five-fold cross-validated F1, weighted across five classes (F1 for one-vs-rest classification for each class), inversely weighted by the corresponding class probability

 ### Rationale for choosing the weighted F1 metric:
-1) There is high imbalance across classes; 2) Missing abnormal heart beats, which might predict disease, and declaring abnormalities when there are none,are both undesirable in a clinical application.
+1) There is high imbalance across classes; 2) Missing abnormal heart beats, which might predict disease, and declaring abnormalities when there are none (potentially causing needless distress),are both undesirable in a clinical application.
 F1 captures the appropriate balance between precision and recall

+Note: While for purposes of this analysis, the focus is on the classification of ECG segments for individual heart beats, in any diagnostic clinical application, assessment of abnormal heart activity would rely on several minutes worth of ECG  recordings, corresponding to hundreds of heart beats.
+Therefore, any metric based on how well single heart beats are classified can be can be considered conservative.

 ### Overview of modeling steps:
 1- Patient datasets were split into two groups, n1=21 and n2=14.